Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 Interestingly, I was simultaneously interviewing mortgage brokers about AI tools for Rocket Pro Assist while also surveying them on their use of AI tools for Rocket Pro Navigate.

-In this current iteration, 3 out of the 4 participants mentioned that they felt this tool would be best suited for newer mortgage brokers
+Felt this tool would be best suited for newer mortgage brokers

 This was largely because it could help answer questions about guidelines, craft emails, and assist with cold calling, not so much with specific time-intensive tasks.